• Skip to main content

 The first thing to do when you want to learn how to replace turntable needles is to do the required research.
 Record players come in different sizes and shapes.
 Every record player uses a specific size and type of needle.

-In order to successfully replace the needle in your turntable, you first need to know which needle it uses.
+In order to successfully replace the needle in your turntable, you first need to know which type of needle it uses.
 The easiest way to determine that is to read the serial number on the cartridge, which you can then use to find the correct needle (just do an online search).

 If you can’t find the serial number, then you should look for specifications in the owner’s manual.
 The manual will usually have instructions on replacing needles, making it your best source for information.